-- a.
-Advanced mode toggle: Use this toggle to view additional advanced settings.
-Descriptions for these are in the tables below, according to their selected analysis group. - b.
-Configure sensitivity: Signals are generated when a detected data event exceeds pre-defined threshold.
+Algorithm parameter Description Advanced mode toggle Use this toggle to view additional advanced settings.
+Descriptions for these are in the 'General advanced parameters' tables below, according to their selected analysis group.
+Configure sensitivity Signals are generated when a detected data event exceeds pre-defined threshold.
 Use this slider to automatically increase or decrease these thresholds.
-The higher the sensitivity, the more signals will be generated. - c.
-Alternate threshold field: This parameter is specifically used for determining importance of Signals for the user base.
+The higher the sensitivity, the more signals will be generated.
+Enable Correlation analysis Enable this toggle to perform correlation analysis.
+Tip: You can disable correlation to speed up an analysis where comparing correlated data is not required.
+Alternate threshold field This parameter is specifically used for determining importance of Signals for the user base.
 When ranking a Signal for importance, the value of an alternate field can be used.
 This is mandatory for when calculated ratios or average fields are included in your job, and recommended best practice if you are using pre-calculated ratios.
 If an alternate metric is selected, it will be used to rank all analysis metrics in this job.
 Leave blank if you want to use the analysis metric to determine the threshold.

-General advanced parameters:

-These are the general advanced parameters that can be configured for each analysis group.
+General advanced parameters: These are the general advanced parameters that can be configured for each analysis group.
 Note that their default values will differ according to the level of the Sensitivity Slider.